-Certainly the idea is for your roof underlayment to remain covered for the duration of the roof’s life.
+Certainly, the idea is for your roof underlayment to remain covered for the duration of the roof’s life.
 Again, the synthetic roof underlayment is designed and guaranteed to last as long as your roof.
 The felt underlayment comes in 15 lb. and 30 lb. styles and many local roofing contractors use the thicker 30 lb. version simply because it’s easier.
-However, 30 lb. roofing felt wont provide the long lasting protection of a synthetic underlayment.
+However, 30 lb. roofing felt won't provide the long-lasting protection of synthetic underlayment.

 Your roof underlayment is only one of the components of your roof, but if your roofing contractor starts with a Home Depot roofing material what other kinds of materials are going on your roof?
 Additionally, what type of workmanship is going into your roof if your roofing contractor seeks roofing material from a DIY home improvement center?
 Portland roof contractors are a dime a dozen and you need to make sure you put in your due diligence and get all the facts.
 Research the roofing materials and roofing workmanship that are being used, because being an informed consumer, and understanding if you’re getting an apple or nectarine, just makes common sense.